-Baby acne is usually characterized by small red bumps or pustules on a baby's cheeks, nose and forehead.
+Baby acne is usually characterized by small red or white bumps on a baby's cheeks, nose and forehead.
 It often develops within the first two to four weeks after birth.
-Baby acne may look worse when your baby is fussy or crying.

 Many babies also develop tiny white bumps on the nose, chin or cheeks.
 These are known as milia.